itsays-zqc/my-website/docs/examples/Active_Device/index.md

 - `genrate_path`--Here it's not empty, meaning that the file at the path will be imported to the `OEDevice` solver
 - `coordinate_unit`--Set the coordinate unit in the gfile
 - `field_length_unit`--Set the length unit in the generation rate unit in the gfile
 - `source_fraction`--Set the scaling factor for the light power.
-The imported optical generation rate will be multiplied by this factor first, and then be used to solve the carrier transport.
+The imported optical generation rate will be multiplied by this factor first, and then be used to solve the carrier transport